igor110055/nino_on_chain/RESEARCH/DCR On-Chain Mini Pubs/3 - Difficulty Ribbon Price.md

 It's important to end on the following points:

 - The Difficulty Ribbon Price is best used as a macro tool as opposed to a precision tool for short term trading
-- It can be used on coins outside of BTC and DCR, however - its signal is distorted on coins that have meddled with their PoW mechanics (Ethereum & Monero, for example)
 - ASIC introduction has had a massive impact on Decred price action, and likely caused it to have a particularly tough bear market recovery
-- Mining profitability will likely never return to early ASIC levels which likely means that less bleed-out will be required to put in Decred's next bear market bottom
+- Mining profitability will likely never return to early ASIC levels, which likely means that less bleed-out will be required to put in Decred's next bear market bottom

 Signing out.